Holiday Hampers,

 Use Gift Bags

-Please don’t wrap the presents but use festive unsealed gift bags with colourful name tags for each family member
+Please don’t wrap the presents.
+Instead, place them in unsealed gift bags with name tags for each family member — this helps social workers check items easily

 Visit FAQ